ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 Two project boards were made for group 30's `Chirp!` repository.
 One containing issues made from official task descriptions titled `ITU-BDSA2024-GROUP30 Chirp`, and a second called `Improvement board` for all the things that needed improving, fixing, or general nice to implement, but which weren't part of any given task description.

-### Official Task Project Board: CHANGES ARE WAITING
+### Official Task Project Board

-As shown in the screenshot below[^projectBoardDate], a total of 110 issues and pull requests have been completed and placed in the **Done** column.
-That leaves a total of 10 issues that have not been completed, six of which are not started and waiting in the **Todo** column to be assigned.
-Three of the final four issues are in the **In Progress** column and the last one is in **Needs TA help**.
+As shown in the screenshot below[^projectBoardDate], a total of 116 issues and pull requests have been completed and placed in the **Done** column.
+That leaves a total of 6 issues that have not been completed, 5 of which are not started and waiting in the **Todo** column to be assigned.
+The last issue is in the **Needs TA help**.
 This extra category was created to temporarily put away difficult issues in favour of working on easier issues, until it would be possible to get a TAs help with the stumped one.

 ![Illustration of group 30 main GitHub project board](../docs/images/BDSA-mainProjectBoard.png)

 Overall, only one feature is left un-implemented.
 Session 13's "Wild Style" never got any issues on GitHub and is further described in the following section.
-The issues placed in **Todo** are primarily related to testing, orignating from session 7 up till session 12 (excluding the weeks 8 and 10).
+The issues placed in **Todo** are all related to testing, orignating from session 7 up till session 12 (excluding the weeks 8 and 10).

-[^projectBoardDate]: Taken on December 16th 2024.
+[^projectBoardDate]: Taken on December 17th 2024.

 #### Wild Style Feature - Hate-Meter and Love-Meter